n-eq/weatherspeaker/README.md

 id:<YOUR_DEFAULT_CITY_ID>
 ```

 The order of the lines is indifferent, but make sure there are no trailing spaces or useless characters.

+Ideally, you can provide the two lines.
+Still, only the API key is required.
+Indeed, when the script doesn't find a default city ID, it estimates your location based on your IP address and converts the city name into a city ID based on the API city list.

+However, this solution is not recommended although operational for accuracy reasons.

 ### Resetting the variables